joelek/overdrive/odi.md

 Valid options for the `compression_method` member are `NONE (0x00)`, `RUN_LENGTH_ENCODING (0x01)` and `LOSSLESS_STEREO_AUDIO (0x80)`.
 Implementations are expected to treat other values as an error.

 The compression method `NONE (0x00)` indicates that the data is stored uncompressed and that `compressed_byte_count` bytes can be read directly.
 The other compression algorithms are detailed in the `Compression methods` section of this specification.
+The compressed byte count is always less than or equal to 2352 bytes.

 ```c++
 struct SectorDataCompressionHeader {